top of page

 • 4 min read

-Research and experience led me to a great realization: most people can achieve incredible success in personal finance and build long-term wealth, but sadly, the tools and help they truly need are missing.
+Research and experience led me to a great realization: most people can achieve incredible success in personal finance and build long-term wealth, but sadly, the tools and behavioral help they truly need are missing.

 Here is where the opportunity—and the challenge—lies for the banking community.
 Every bank, large or small, proudly supports its community through charitable giving.
 This commitment funds countless non-profits, many of which provide financial education.
 But here is the challenge of financial education: it is taught as it was many decades ago, during bygone eras, when information was scarce.
 That approach, often delivered as a series of siloed product explanations, is a strategy born of history, and it just does not work today.
 Our modern world, dominated by information abundance and Artificial Intelligence, is in desperate need of changing our financial education approach.